lextrack/Simple-Password-Manager/README.md

 <h2 align="center">How to use?</h2>

 <h3 align="left">To start using Simple Password Manager, launch the program by double-clicking on the icon and enter the default password which is: 1234.
-As is evident, you can change that password in the login menu for a better security.</h3>
+As is evident, you can change that password in the login window for a better security.</h3>

 - The main window will appear, displaying a list of all the passwords you have saved in the program.
 By default, you have a password called "Social Networks" and you can add data there.